 Ultimately the ISO will need to conduct a stakeholder process which would, at a minimum, develop the replacement for the ICPM when the ICPM sunsets.
 The specifics of the design of that replacement will of course depend to a large degree on the outcome of the CPUC’s decision on the LTRA framework.

-CPUC Long Term Procurement Plan Rulemaking (I)

-The CPUC Long-Term Procurement Plan (LTPP) proceeding is an umbrella proceeding that integrates all CPUC procurement policies and related programs.
-As such, it encompasses or accounts for, among other elements, 33% Renewable Portfolio Standard (RPS) requirements, including transmission to access renewables, the Once Through Cooling (OTC) proceeding, climate change, Planning Reserve Margin (PRM), Resource Adequacy (RA), Demand Response (DR), and energy efficiency.

-CPUC is moving the LTPP from what was initially essentially a needs based inventory of utility procurement decisions into an integrated resource planning (IRP) framework.
-The current LTPP proceeding for 2008-2010 is focused on addressing inconsistencies, shortcomings and gaps in the prior (2006/07) round of IOU LTPPs, as well as updating procedures to reflect State legislative or policy objectives that have emerged since then (such as 33% RPS).
-Core objectives include further standardization of IRP practices and development of methods to reflect uncertainties in compliance costs associated with GHG regulations.
-The CPUC also wants better information and planning on how the IOUs will achieve the 33% RPS, including transmission needs and integration costs.
-These results will then inform the next LTPP cycle beginning in 2010, when IOUs will have to file their next round of plans.

-Consistent with previous ISO Board directives, the ISO is supporting the CPUC in this Rulemaking to ensure that the objectives and outcomes of the various phases are aligned and an appropriate mix of resources is procured, in the right geographic areas, in adequate amounts to operate the grid reliably.
-The ISO is expected to take an active role in the review of these plans to provide insight as to their ability to provide the necessary portfolio of resources that can reliably serve the load in the ISO control area.

 Enhancements to Standard RA Capacity Product (D)

 Based on the 2008 Market Initiatives Roadmap process the ISO and stakeholders developed a tariff amendment to implement a standard RA capacity product (SCP) for implementation in the 2010 RA compliance year.
-This tariff amendment has been filed with FERC and is also included in the CPUC’s RA Phase 2 proceeding.
+This tariff amendment has been substantially approved by FERC and was also included in the CPUC’s RA Phase 2 proceeding.
 In an effort to meet the 2010 compliance year timeframe, some enhancements to the SCP were set aside for future consideration, including generation types that were deferred from the availability metric.

+In their comments NRG notes that the ISO has been directed by FERC to work with stakeholders to implement SCP for the deferred types of generation.
+They also suggest that the ISO should start a stakeholder initiative to consider whether the market is “sufficiently robust enough to warrant the elimination of the exemption from participation in the energy market” by certain classes of generation.

+Successor to the Interim Capacity Procurement Mechanism (ICPM) (F, N)

+The ISO is under FERC directive to create a backstop provision that will go into effect upon expiration of ICPM.
+A long term solution will need to be developed.

+Procedure to Apply Resource Adequacy Must Offer Obligation for a Subset of Hours (D)

+Currently, resources that supply Resource Adequacy capacity and are subject to the RA Must Offer Obligation (RA-MOO) are subject to that obligation 24 hours per day, seven days per week.
+A key impact of this designation is that the resource must submit bids to the ISO markets for the full amount of its RA capacity in all hours, except when it has submitted an outage notification to the ISO through the SLIC system.
+If the resource does not comply with this requirement, the ISO market systems automatically insert generated bids for the RA capacity that was not offered in a submitted bid.
+This initiative would develop provisions in the ISO market systems to designate an RA resource as subject to the RA-MOO for only a subset of hours, so that the resource would be required to bid only in those hours and the ISO systems would insert generated bids, if necessary, only in those hours.

 Seams and Regional Issues

 This topic area includes initiatives to improve coordination between the ISO and neighboring control areas, expand markets for import and export of energy and capacity, and support the continuing development of effective energy markets across the western region.